Devilshacking/Termux-packages/Packages/Readme.md

 - [PLAYSTORE](https://play.google.com/store/apps/details?id=com.termux&hl=en_IN)

 # How to Install?
-### All basic packages install with few commands, Just follow below commands!!
+### All basic packages can be installed with just a few commands.
+Follow the instructions below!
 - Make sure you have 500MB of free storage

+## Install below all commands in one go 😉
+- Visit our website and install all termux basic commands just in few seconds!!

+### OR

 ## Basic Setup & Packages🎯